opensergo/opensergo-go-sdk/.github/ISSUE_TEMPLATE/bug_report.md

+---
+name: Bug report
+about: Create a report to help us improve
+title: "[BUG] "
+labels: ''
+assignees: ''

+---

 <!-- Here is for bug reports ONLY!

 If you're looking for help, please check our Dingtalk group and the Gitter room.